yingfengli/aws-workspaces/README.md

 # aws-workspaces
-add security and management for workspaces
+This repo focused on adding security and management for aws workspaces service.